SSL is definitely a good idea. Here are the things to know before you migrate to HTTPS.

 Certain certificate authorities offer a free trial period to their customers.
 For example, Comodo gives you a 90-days trial period to try their certificate on your website.
 If you’re confused which brand to go with, the trial periods can help you immensely.

 We can’t stress enough about the significance the level of encryption holds.
 If you take credit card details, 128-bit is the minimum encryption level you need.
 The higher the number, the better it is for you.

 7. Multi-year option

-Right now, the maximum period for which you can buy an SSL certificate is three years.
+Right now, the maximum period for which you can buy an SSL certificate is two years.
 You get a hefty discount if you opt for that option, too.
 So, selecting a multi-year option is pretty much a no-brainer.

 8. Additional features

 If you’re confused between a few CAs, this can turn out to be a tie-breaker.
 Some SSL brands offer security elements along with an SSL certificate.
 Such tools can be of immense help for your website security.